-- A. A general or psychiatric hospital licensed or certified by the Colorado Department of Public Health and Environment; - B. A community mental health center or mental health specialty clinic; - C. An acute treatment unit licensed by the Colorado Department of Health and Environment; or, - D. A residential child care facility licensed by the Colorado Department of Human Services, Division of Early Care and Learning.
+- A. A general or psychiatric hospital licensed or certified by the Colorado Department of Public Health and Environment; - B. A community mental health center Licensed by the Colorado Department of Public Health and Environment or a community mental health clinic; - An acute treatment unit licensed by the Colorado Department of Public Health and Environment; or. - D. A residential child care facility licensed by the Colorado Department of Human Services, Division of Child Welfare.